 Having worked closely with members of the GoContractor team in the past, the CIF knew GoContractor was the right tool to deliver a COVID-19 specific online safety training.
 The CIF enlisted creative agency, Media Coop to design safety training content into a video format that would be delivered through the GoContractor platform.
 Outset Agency managed the workflow between the CIF webpage and the GoContractor platform.

 GoContractor further expanded the use of QR code capabilities of the platform, developing a unique workflow and feature.
-Upon completing the CIF COVID-19 training, workers would receive a ‘digital card’ showing they’ve successfully passed the CIF C19 orientation.
+Upon completing the CIF COVID-19 training, workers would receive a ‘digital card’ showing they’ve successfully passed the CIF C19 induction.

 These cards are readily available to workers on their GoContractor profile.
 They are accessible online from any smart device, from which a QR code can be scanned to verify the legitimacy of the card.